pusher/pusher-js/README.markdown

 ## Connection

-A websocket (or Flash Fallback) connection is established by providing your API key to the constructor function:
+A connection to Pusher is established by providing your API key to the constructor function:

     var socket = new Pusher(API_KEY);